Building Thunderbird

 How to build and run Thunderbird.

 Depending on your Operating System you will need to carry out a different process to prepare your machine.
-So firstly complete the instructions for your OS and then continue following these build instructions.
+So first complete the instructions for your OS and then continue following these build instructions.

-To build Thunderbird, you need to create a file named
+To build Thunderbird, you need a file named mozconfig

 in the root directory of the mozilla-central checkout that contains the option comm/mail

 enabled.
-You can create a file with this line by doing this in the source/
+If you do not already have this file, then you can create it with this line by doing this in the source/

 If you omit this line, the build system will build Firefox instead.
 Other build configuration options can be added to this file, although it's strongly recommended that you only use options that you fully understand.
 For example, to create a debug build instead of a release build, that file would also contain the line: